-Update: In September 2017, the Department of Education (DOE) Office for Civil Rights (OCR) took initial steps to reform its position on Title IX enforcement.
+Updates: In September 2017, the Department of Education (DOE) Office for Civil Rights (OCR) took initial steps to reform its position on Title IX enforcement.
 The department withdrew its 2011 Dear Colleague Letter on Sexual Violence as well as the 2014 Questions and Answers on Title IX Sexual Violence.
 It then released a new interim Q&A on Campus Sexual Misconduct for schools on how to investigate and adjudicate allegations under federal law, and subsequently issued amended regulations for implementing Title IX as they relate to sexual harassment by employees.
 The department sought comments on the amended regulations, and the AAUP submitted comments in January 2019.
 You can read the comments or a summary of them here.
 The AAUP’s comments are directed to the unique circumstance of faculty in higher education, and come as DOE proposes rules that would narrow a school’s obligation to respond to cases of sexual misconduct.
-On May 6, 2020, the Department of Education released final regulations.
+On May 6, 2020, the Department of Education released regulations.
 You can read the AAUP's response to the revised regulations or a summary of them here.
 In June 2021, AAUP general counsel Risa Lieberwitz testified at a hearing held by the US Department of Education’s Office for Civil Rights to gather information for the purpose of improving enforcement of Title IX of the Education Amendments of 1972.
 You can read the AAUP's comments here.
+In April 2024, the department released final regulations.
+The AAUP's response to these regulations can be found here.

 The following summarizes a report prepared by a joint subcommittee of the Association’s Committee A on Academic Freedom and Tenure and of the Committee on Women in the Academic Profession.
 The report was approved by both committees in May 2016 and adopted by the Association’s Council in June 2016.